xcart/xcart-docs/_pages/kb_en/modules/geolocation.md

 ![geolocation-settings.png]({{site.baseurl}}/attachments/ref_2tPJubPU/geolocation-settings.png)

 By default, X-Cart uses the MaxMind GeoIP2 database (GeoLite2-Country.mmdb) that allows to define a customer's location accurate to a country.
-The default database is predefind in the "Default geolocation provider" field on the module settings page.
+The default database is predefind in the **"Default geolocation provider"** field on the module settings page.

 The rest of the settings are:

-* **Display location select widget** : When enabled a "My location" select widget is displayed in the header of the store frontend.
+* **Display location select widget** : When enabled a _"My location"_ select widget is displayed in the header of the store frontend (for the Standard skins only).
 This widget allows a customer to choose his location with the accuracy up to city.
     <div class="ui stackable two column grid">
      <div class="column" markdown="span">![my-location-widget.png]({{site.baseurl}}/attachments/ref_34F5BkhW/my-location-widget.png)</div>
      <div class="column" markdown="span">![my-location-widget-2.png]({{site.baseurl}}/attachments/ref_34F5BkhW/my-location-widget-2.png)</div>
     </div>
 * **Upload extended database** : You can upload an extended .mmdb database to get user location by IP more accurately.
 More info on the databases available you can get [here](https://www.maxmind.com/en/geoip2-databases?%refID=xcart% "Geolocation Module").
 * **Database file in use** : The field shows the database file that is currently in use by the Geolocation module.